 A Native American Voice

 He is most remembered for his vision of human life which is infused with Native American spirituality.
 He began to formulate his views about human life as a child.
-When he was 9 years old, he suffered a terrible illness and during that time experienced an elaborate vision of human life.
+When he was nine, he suffered a terrible illness and during that time experienced an elaborate vision of human life.
 Later, he became a Roman Catholic and added Catholic spirituality to his Native American beliefs.
 In a series of conversations, the Nebraska poet laureate, John Neihardt, recorded his beliefs and experiences.
 The eventual result of these discussions was Black Elk Speaks, which is an important historical book, still very much in print.

 Black Elk-Neihardt Park is a unique park and literary site in Blair, Nebraska, which highlights the collaboration that produced the classic Native American book.
 The park has original art and sculpture inspired by this impactful work.

 “When a vision comes from the thunder beings of the west, it comes with terror like a thunder storm; but when the storm of vision has passed, the world is greenier and happier; for wherever the truth of vision comes upon the world, it is like a rain.
 The world, you see, is happier after the terror of the storm.” — Black Elk Speaks

 Black Elk-Neihardt Park is the fourth stop on our Nebraska Author Adventures Trail.